wzding/SDC_nanodegree/CarND-MPC-Project/README.md

 ```
 ## Parameter Tuning

-The initial values of N (timestep length) and dt (elapsed duration between timesteps) are 10 and 0.1 respectively.
+The initial values of N (timestep length) and dt (elapsed duration between timesteps) were 10 and 0.1 respectively.
 The vehicle Immediately got off the road, drove far too the right side of the road.
 I then multiplied -1 to the steering value before sending it to the server.
+I chose these values for these two parameters based on my assumption that 1 second (10 x 0.1) would be a good prediction span and this is one way to account for latency.
+I have tried other values for N and dt, it turned out that the model became slower as N increased and 100 miliseconds seem a reasonable value for dt.
+I decided to leave them fixed to 10 and 0.1 seconds to have a better result tuning the other parameters.
 The cost function parameters were tuned by trail and error.

 ### Latency